natec425/django-library/README.md

 `borrow_book` has two cases:

-- if the book is in stock, the book is updated for `in_stock` to be `False` and a success message of `Borrowed <title> by <author>` is added
+- If the book is in stock, the book is updated for `in_stock` to be `False` and a success message of `Borrowed <title> by <author>` is added.
+Also, a `"CHECKOUT"` `Transaction` should be created.
 - if the book is not in stock, the an error message of `<title> by <author> is unavailable` is added